 Triptans and ergotamines were excluded in the earlier trials for the treatment of a basilar migraine and have not been well studied.
 Recent reports have shown benefits and improvement in a headache with triptans.
-Many believe that these medications can be used in abortive therapy of a migraine with brainstem aura like in a migraine with typical aura, but traditionally triptans and ergotamines are avoided in a basilar migraine because of the risk of increasing cerebral ischemia.
+Many believe that these medications can be used in abortive therapy of migraine with brainstem aura like in migraine with typical aura, but traditionally triptans and ergotamines are avoided in a basilar migraine because of the risk of increasing cerebral ischemia.
 Safety and effectiveness of triptans and ergotamines is not confirmed yet due to lack of data.

-Verapamil and topiramate are most commonly used medications for preventing migraine with brainstem aura.
+Verapamil and topiramate are the most commonly used medications for preventing migraine with brainstem aura.
 Propranolol has traditionally been avoided as it can affect the cerebral blood flow.

 Non-pharmacological therapies like relaxation, acupuncture, massage, cognitive behavior therapy, and biofeedback techniques are also helpful for prevention, like with other types of migraines.

-Brainstem aura migraine is often more disabling than a migraine without aura and migraine with typical aura, because of increased severity and longer duration of symptoms.
+Brainstem aura migraine is often more disabling than migraine without aura and migraine with typical aura, because of increased severity and longer duration of symptoms.
 The frequency of brainstem aura decreases with age, and they often evolve in more typical patterns with age.

 Migraines with aura have a slightly higher risk of stroke than migraine without aura; however, there is no evidence that migraine with brainstem aura has a higher risk of stroke than migraine with typical aura.